 AC to the DC with a dose of grit and guitars at the 100-year-old Espy, with its welcome rock, bands, tattoos, steak, beer, and stunning bayside views. - View More

-Catch local heroes in the upstairs bandroom, munching on filling, tasty morsels from the Cookie crew to power you through the infamous 2am live slot. - View More
+Catch local heroes in the upstairs bandroom, making the most of the filling meals and tasty snacks to power you through the infamous 2am live slot. - View More

-From Mark Lanegan to Little Red, you'll find local and international rock, indie and electro acts at this late night Melbourne rock institution. - View More
+You'll find local and international rock, indie and electro acts at this late night Melbourne rock institution, plus a saloon bar and a Studio 54-style bandroom and disco. - View More

-In addition to the stunning parkland and lakeside track, Albert Park is exceptional due to its proximity to Melbourne's buzzing city centre and intriguing inner-city neighbourhoods.
+Albert Park is exceptional for many reasons.
+In addition to the stunning parkland and lakeside track, there's the proximity to Melbourne's buzzing city centre and intriguing inner-city neighbourhoods.
 Devote a while to wander and discover the best breakfasts, beaches and bars, plus boutiques and some of the city's top restaurants.
-Each with a distinctive character, you'll find the neighbourhood to suit without travelling too far from all the 2014 Formula 1® Rolex Australian Grand Prix action.
+Each with a distinctive character, you'll find the neighbourhood to suit without travelling too far from all the Formula 1 Grand Prix action.
 You'll be flying the chequered flag when you discover these five neighbourhoods.

 Prepare to play in St Kilda, where you can kick up your heels by the seashore, by the stage at live music venues or on the whirligigs at Luna Park. - View More